Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: More Details on Data and Analysis

-\citet{Taddy_etal_2019} manually identified 22 substantive topics based on their knowledge of the database.
-Aiming for a similar granularity in the topics identified in a data-driven way with the TV-TBIP model, we specified the number of topics to be equal to 25 for each session.
+Following GST, we set the number of topics equal to 25 and specify this number to be equal across sessions.
 We want to emphasize that there is no ``true'' number of topics \citep[see, e.g.,][]{Roberts:2019}.
 Estimating only few topics implies that topical content is very ``wide'', while a large number of topics might result in very granular and maybe overlapping topics.
-Similar to \citet{Taddy_etal_2019}, we also assume that the number of topics is the same across time.
-However, we allow the topical content to change over time with the term distributions of the topics being allowed to be session-specific.
+In contrast to GST, we allow the topical content to change over time with the term distributions of the topics being allowed to be session-specific.

-To complete the model specification, we also have to fix the parameters of the prior distributions of the topic distributions $\bm{\theta}_t$, the term distributions $\bm{\beta}_t$ as well as the polarity-term distributions $\bm{\eta}_t$ and the ideal points $\bm{x}_t$.
-We use standard normal priors for the normal priors of $\bm{\eta}_t$ and the ideal points $\bm{x}_t$, as already mentioned before.
-Both the topic prevalences as well as the topic-specific term prevalences follow apriori Gamma priors.
+To complete the model specification, we also have to fix the parameters of the prior distributions of the topic prevalences $\bm{\theta}^t$, the term prevalences $\bm{\beta}^t$ as well as the polarity scores $\bm{\eta}^t$ and the ideal points $\bm{x}^t$.
+We use standard normal priors for $\bm{\eta}^t$ and the ideal points $\bm{x}^t$.
+Both the topic prevalences as well as the topic-specific term prevalences follow a-priori Gamma priors.
 Selecting the parameters of these Gamma priors is crucial to induce sparsity in the topic distributions of the speeches as well as the term distributions of the topics.
 We follow \citet{Vafa_etal_2020} for the parameter settings of these priors: We use the same parameter values for both priors, i.e., $\alpha_1 = \gamma_1$ and $\alpha_2 = \gamma_2$.
 In addition we use the same parameter values for shape and rate of the Gamma distribution, which implies that the prior mean is equal to 1.
 The specific values selected for the parameters are $\alpha_1 = \alpha_2 = 0.3$, i.e., a value smaller than one is used which is crucial for sparsity and which implies a prior variance of 1 / 0.3.

-The analysis is performed using Python 3.7 \citep{python}, Tensorflow 1.15 GPU \citep{tensorflow2015-whitepaper} and scikit-learn 1.0.2 \citep{scikit-learn}.
-Running the optimizer with GPU support considerably reduces runtime.
-For optimizing the ELBO function we make use of the Adam optimizer \citep{Kingma+Ba:2015} using 300,000 iterations per session.
-Inspection of the ELBO values indicated convergence after about 100,000 iterations.